 Normally when you resign, you would finish out two weeks to tie up loose ends and transfer current work until the company could fill your spot.

 Except that same day one hour before quitting time, the head boss told me there was no point in coming back, so that was my last day.

 Actually, he told me I could leave right that minute, but I still had to say good bye.

 Still needed to clean out my desk.
 I left that day barely saying good bye to anyone.
 There was one guy on vacation who didn’t even know I quit until he asked about me.

 Nobody threw me a good bye party or even took me out for one last lunch to thank me for my four years.

 It was like I was never there.
 I found out later that they got rid of my position altogether and donated all of the video equipment to a nearby school.

-One year ago this week, I put in motion the next chapter of my life, a career change from videographer to recipe developer and food photographer.
+Eight years ago, I put in motion the next chapter of my life, a career change from videographer to recipe developer and food photographer.